briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

-    3. _(3)_ **Use of other base flood elevation and floodway data.** Special flood hazard areas where base flood elevation data have not been provided by the Federal Emergency Management Agency in accordance with Section 1353.03(b), are designated as Zone A on the Village’s Flood Insurance Rate Map.
+    3. _(3)_ **Use of other base flood elevation and floodway data.** Special flood hazard areas where base flood elevation data have not been provided by the Federal Emergency Management Agency in accordance with Section 1353.03(b), are designated as Zone A on the Village's Flood Insurance Rate Map.
 Within these areas, the Chief Administrative Officer shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a Federal State or other source, in order to administer